aloubyansky/playground/sbom-integration-contract.md

 ### 5.2 Multi-Product Runtimes

 Some runtimes combine components from multiple products.
 A Quarkus application, for example, bundles Quarkus framework components (which have their own CPE and VEX stream), the customer's application code, and possibly third-party libraries.
-Similarly, an EAP server may include customer-deployed applications alongside the platform components.

 In these cases, the top-level `metadata.component` typically identifies the deployed application or the overall runtime.
 However, a scanner needs to know which components belong to which product in order to match them against the correct VEX/CVE sources.